MediaComem/comem-archidep/subjects/docker-compose/README.md

 * Any code running in your container should be included in the image. **If the code needs revision, update the image** and run a new container.
 * Pass **configuration** via environment variables.
 * Do not manage **persistent storage** within containers.
-Delegate storage to another container (e.g. running a database), or mount a volume to keep data when a container is created again.
+Delegate storage to a third-party service, another container (e.g. running a database), or mount a volume to keep data when a container is created again.

 ### The Docker philosophy: isolation